jzsh2000/gene-trend/script/README.md

 ```

 ## efetch-pubmed.sh
+get the minimal pubmed ID in each year, started from 1990 (legacy code)

 ## efetch-pubmed2.sh
+get the pubdate of 1/10000 of all pubmed articles (legacy code)

 ## efetch-pubmed3.sh
+get the pubdate of 1/1000 of all pubmed articles (legacy code)

 ## efetch-taxonomy.sh
+get taxonomy information for species in gene2pubmed file

 ## extract-summary.sh
+get human and mouse gene summaries in NCBI gene xml files

 ## genGeneNames.sh
+paste gene ID and gene name to one file (legacy code)

 ## genGeneToPubmed.sh
+home-made gene2pubmed (legacy code)<br/>
+now use gene2pubmed file from NCBI FTP site

 ## genPubmedDate.sh
+paste pubmed ID and pubmed pubdate to one file (legacy code)

 ## genRDS.R
 ## gene-author.sh
 ## gene-families-human.R